The last thing you want as you’re showing your best friend that crazy holiday photo.

 Remember To Eject When Your Backup Is Done

-Your Mac holds all sorts of information in its memory while your drive is connected and backing up.
+Your Mac holds all sorts of information in its memory while your drive’s connected and backing up.

-And it’s important that you plug out your external drive the right way so you won’t ruin your backup.
+And it’s important that you plug out your backup drive the right way so you won’t ruin your backup.

-Doing Your Next Time Machine Backup To Your External Drive
+The Next Time Machine Backup To Your Drive

 When you’re ready to do your next backup.
-Your Mac will remember the external drive you’ve chosen.
+Your Mac will remember your backup disk.

 Plug it in.
 Plug in your Mac to external power.
 And that’s all you have to do.

 Click on the Time Machine icon at the top of your desktop to check on the progress of your backup.

 Be sure to Eject your drive properly when your backup is done.